Rest To Be Your Best Self

 Standing and singing during the song service, I lifted my hands in praise and worship.

-Suddenly my arms and body became a vessel and the Lord poured forth his spirit into me.
+Suddenly my arms and body became the shape of a vessel and the Lord poured forth his spirit of strength into me.

 The thought of the 5 virgins who were prepared with oil came to mind, and I realized:

-• We need to be a vessel not only filled with His anointing oil...
+I need to be a vessel that is filled with His anointing oil...

-• But rested and refreshed to have the strength to carry that anointing oil.
+A rested and refreshed vessel that has the strength to carry the Lord's anointing oil...

-Upon a deeper look at the parable, we notice that all 10 of the virgins gathered to meet the Bridegroom when he came, but he tarried, and because he was taking a long time, they decided to rest.
+Upon a deeper look at the parable of the 10 Virgins, we notice that all 10 of the virgins gathered to meet the Bridegroom when he came, but because he tarried and was taking a long time, they decided to rest.

 When the Bridegroom did come for them, only 5 of them were rested and prepared with oil in their lamps.
 They are considered the wise virgins, and only those 5 wise virgins were able to go with the Bridegroom.